grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How to **investigate**:

 - Limit reached in `gateway`:
-  - Check if it's caused by an **high latency on write path**:
+  - Check if it's caused by **high latency on write path**:
     - Check the distributors and ingesters latency in the `Mimir / Writes` dashboard
-    - An high latency on write path could lead our customers Prometheus / Agent to increase the number of shards nearly at the same time, leading to a significantly higher number of concurrent requests to the load balancer and thus gateway
+    - High latency on write path could lead our customers Prometheus / Agent to increase the number of shards nearly at the same time, leading to a significantly higher number of concurrent requests to the load balancer and thus gateway
   - Check if it's caused by a **single tenant**:
     - We don't have a metric tracking the active TCP connections or QPS per tenant
     - As a proxy metric, you can check if the ingestion rate has significantly increased for any tenant (it's not a very accurate proxy metric for number of TCP connections so take it with a grain of salt):